Does this sleeping pill help prevent Alzheimer's? Here is the truth - Breaking Latest News

 A new study published in Annals of Neurology found that the use of sleeping pills could reduce the buildup of toxic proteins in the brainwashing fluid each night.
 Will it be really convenient to use them?

-After sugar that predicts Alzheimer’s, let’s go back to talking about this pathology.
+After it sugar that predicts Alzheimer’sLet’s go back to talking about this pathology.
 Researchers at Washington University in St. Louis have found that people who take the suvorexant (a drug normally prescribed to combat insomnia) for two consecutive nights in a sleep clinic, they experimented a slight drop in two proteins that build up in Alzheimer’s: beta-amyloid to fight.

 Be warned though, as while sleeping pills can help in this regard,”it would be premature for people who are worried about developing Alzheimer’s to interpret it as a reason to start taking suvorexant every nightsays neurologist Brendan Lucey of the Washington University Sleep Medicine Center, who led the research.